Inconsistent Barca Target Early Champions League Progress

-After two years of misery in the Champions League group stage, Barcelona have the chance to book their place in the knockout rounds against Shakhtar Donetsk on Tuesday in Hamburg.
+Barcelona: After two years of misery in the Champions League group stage, Barcelona have the chance to book their place in the knock-out rounds against Shakhtar Donetsk on Tuesday in Hamburg.

 The Spanish champions can guarantee progress with a fourth consecutive victory in Group H, something they have not managed since 2021, when they were knocked out by Kylian Mbappe's Paris Saint-Germain in the last 16.